iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

           <value>mycluster</value>
         </property>

-* **dfs.ha.namenodes.[nameservice ID]** - unique identifiers for each NameNode in the nameserviceConfigure with a list of comma-separated NameNode IDs.
+*   **dfs.ha.namenodes.[nameservice ID]** - unique identifiers for each NameNode in the nameservice

+    Configure with a list of comma-separated NameNode IDs.
 This will be used by DataNodes to determine all the NameNodes in the cluster.
-For example, if you used "mycluster" as the nameservice ID previously, and you wanted to use "nn1" and "nn2" as the individual IDs of the NameNodes, you would configure this as such:
+For example, if you used "mycluster" as the nameservice ID previously, and you wanted to use "nn1" and "nn2" as the individual IDs of the NameNodes, you would configure this as
+    such:

         <property>
           <name>dfs.ha.namenodes.mycluster</name>
           <value>nn1,nn2</value>
         </property>

     **Note:** Currently, only a maximum of two NameNodes may be configured per nameservice.

-* **dfs.namenode.rpc-address.[nameservice ID].[name node ID]** - the fully-qualified RPC address for each NameNode to listen onFor both of the previously-configured NameNode IDs, set the full address and IPC port of the NameNode processs.
+*   **dfs.namenode.rpc-address.[nameservice ID].[name node ID]** - the fully-qualified RPC address for each NameNode to listen on

+    For both of the previously-configured NameNode IDs, set the full address and IPC port of the NameNode processs.
 Note that this results in two separate configuration options.
 For example:

         <property>
           <name>dfs.namenode.rpc-address.mycluster.nn1</name>